 Also pack swim nappies if your child isn’t toilet trained.

-Make sure there are other things to do in case of wet weather, or when the children get sick of playing in the sand and water.
+Look into other things to do in case of wet weather, or for when your child gets sick of playing in the sand and water.

 Check out local guide books or national park websites before deciding on a spot for your bushwalking holiday.
 These guides describe walking trails in the area and can help you decide whether they’re too steep or hard.
 Many national parks have paths designed for wheelchairs and prams.

-If your walks will be longer than half an hour or so, make sure you pack a first aid kit, sunscreen, wet weather gear, insect repellent and some food and water.
+If your walks will be longer than half an hour, make sure you pack a first aid kit, sunscreen, wet weather gear, insect repellent and some food and water.
 Always tell someone where you’re going, and carry a fully charged mobile phone.
 If you’re planning to go off the beaten track, you could look into taking an emergency beacon.

-Choose a location where you can be sure kids can see and do exciting things such as spotting local wildlife.
+Choose a location where you can be sure kids can see and do exciting things like spotting local wildlife.
 Always choose a spot where you can keep an eye on your kids.
 Be prepared with wet weather gear, sunscreen, first aid, games and books.

-There are lots of caravan and camping grounds in Australia with child-friendly facilities such as playgrounds and water parks.
+There are lots of caravan and camping grounds in Australia with child-friendly facilities like playgrounds, pools and water parks.